ashleefv/BeeNestABM/README.md

        & (proposedVelocity >= (1-velocityPerturbationAlwaysAccept).*currentVelocity);
     updatedVelocity(velocityPerturbationAlwaysAcceptAccept_idx) = proposedVelocity(velocityPerturbationAlwaysAcceptAccept_idx);

-The second option is if the proposed velocity is outside the +/- velocityPerturbationAlwaysAccept %  range, then the updatedVelocity will have a velocityPerturbationMightAcceptProb probability of accepting the proposed value and 1-velocityPerturbationMightAcceptProb probability of staying at the currentVelocity.  velocityPerturbationMightAcceptProb default value is 0.1.
+The second option is if the proposed velocity is outside the +/- velocityPerturbationAlwaysAccept %  range, then the updatedVelocity has a velocityPerturbationMightAcceptProb probability of accepting the proposed value and 1-velocityPerturbationMightAcceptProb probability of staying at the currentVelocity. velocityPerturbationMightAcceptProb default value is 0.1.

     % Case 2 for bees that were active in the previous time step
     % velocityPerturbationMightAcceptProb acceptance rate outside of the window around the currentVelocity